xyzBubble/HDReasoning-Benchmarks/README.md

   * exp-rules.dlog (the rules of Expressions)
 * YAGO/ (containing the rules of YAGO)
   * yago_rules.dlog (the rules of YAGO)
-  * for the datasets of YAGO, please find it here https://github.com/yspark-dblab/gcare.
+  * for the datasets of YAGO, please find it [here](https://github.com/yspark-dblab/gcare).
 We use the GCARE-version of YAGO directly.

 To decompress exp300.nt.tar.bz2, please use the code below:
 ```